ronivay/XenOrchestraInstallerUpdater/README.md

 # In a nutshell

-This repo consist of script to install and update [Xen Orchestra](https://xen-orchestra.com/#!/) and readymade files to create Docker image.
+This repo consist of script to install and update [Xen Orchestra](https://xen-orchestra.com/#!/) for CentOS 7/Ubuntu 16/Debian 8 & 9

 Installation is done using latest xo-server and xo-web sources.
 With this method Xen-Orchestra has all features unlocked which are normally available only with monthly fee.